benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 # Add a Company

 In order to begin charging taxes, we need to tell AvaTax about our company.
 We begin by using the Company Initialization API, which will create the company's tax profile, register the key contact person for that company, and create a physical location.
 All of these things affect the way we calculate tax for this company.
 If you represent a more complex company with multiple subsidiaries, you may need to set each one up separately; please contact your customer account manager for more customized help!

-What do we need to know to proceed?
+Here's what we need to get started:
-* Select a company name and a company code.
-The Company Name is not critical; but the Company Code should be unique within your account.
+* Our company name - this can be different from your legal name, which is only required when filing tax returns.
+* We must select a unique company code.
+If our account will have more than one company, each company must have a unique code.
-* For US companies, provide your U.S. Taxpayer ID Number, which is either your company's TIN for corporations or a social security number for individuals.
+* For US companies, we will need our U.S. Taxpayer ID Number, which is either your company's TIN for corporations or a social security number for individuals.
 * For European companies, you may need to provide a VAT registration ID.
 * The name, title, and email address of a contact person for this company.
 * A phone number, and optionally mobile / fax numbers.